Perfect is the enemy of good: Variations

-The 1893 Dictionary of Quotations from Ancient and Modern, English and Foreign Sources lists a similar proverb, which it claims is of Chinese provenance: "Better a diamond with a flaw than a pebble without one."
+The 1893 Dictionary of Quotations from Ancient and Modern, English and Foreign Sources lists a similar proverb, which it claims is of Chinese provenance: "Better a diamond with a flaw than a pebble without one".

 More recent applications include Robert Watson-Watt propounding a "cult of the imperfect", which he stated as "Give them the third best to go on with; the second best comes too late, the best never comes"; economist George Stigler's assertion that "If you never miss a plane, you're spending too much time at the airport"; and, in the field of computer program optimization, Donald Knuth's statement that "Premature optimization is the root of all evil".
+In marketing, the concept of "quality creep" is also recognised as counterproductive.